How drought plunged Europe's farmers into despair

-The summer of 2018 saw record-breaking temperatures across the European Union and while many consumers lavished in the warm weather, heading to the beach, in the fields farmers were faced with a crisis.
+The summer of 2018 saw record-breaking temperatures across the European Union — and while many lavished in the warm weather by heading to the beach, farmers in the fields were confronted with a crisis.

-Dairy farmers were worst-hit by the drought, sending herds of cows to slaughter because there wasn't enough fodder, which is feed for livestock.
+Dairy farmers were worst-hit by the drought in the UK, sending herds of cows to slaughter because there wasn't enough fodder, which is feed for livestock.
 Backlogs at the abattoir reached four weeks, one farmer in the UK's Northwest told Euronews.

 The European Union last week presented additional measures to support farmers on top of those announced in early August but is this enough?
 Euronews spoke to European farmers to find out.